 Dreaming to launch the next hugely successful podcast and share your audio content with the world?
 That’s great!
 However, podcasting isn’t as simple as recording some audio and uploading it to iTunes – first, you have to host your audio files with podcast hosting.

 With 100 million+ podcast listeners in the U.S., all podcasters have to start by choosing their podcast hosting provider of choice.

-And choosing the best podcast hosting site can be a time-consuming task.
+And choosing the best option can be a time-consuming and frustrating task.
 There are a ton of options out there with similar features.
 How do you pick the best one?

 I want to make your choice easier by providing information on the best podcast hosting to help you find the perfect fit for your new podcast.
 There are free options, enterprise options, and everything in between – it all depends on what you want to create.

-These podcast hosting reviews are based on price, reliability, technical support, monthly upload volume, iTunes compliance, storage, monetization, ease of use, marketing features, integrations with apps, and more.
+These reviews are based on price, reliability, technical support, monthly upload volume, iTunes compliance, storage, monetization, ease of use, marketing features, integrations with apps, and more.

 And if you’re looking to start a blog first, you can check out my other guide to choose a web host.

 Let’s get started.